Executive Director, Criminal Justice Coordinating Council

-Kristy Love is the Interim Executive Director for the Criminal Justice Coordinating Council (CJCC).
-She previously served as the Deputy Executive Director for CJCC.
-CJCC is charged with facilitating information sharing, research and analysis, collaboration and training and technical assistance for justice system agencies in the District of Columbia.
+Kristy Love is the Executive Director for the Criminal Justice Coordinating Council (CJCC).
+She previously served as the Interim Executive Director for CJCC, and prior to that as the Deputy Executive Director for the CJCC.
+The CJCC is charged with facilitating information sharing, research and analysis, collaboration and training and technical assistance for justice system agencies in the District of Columbia.
 Kristy manages the agency’s analytical and policy efforts across a number of priority areas including: combating violent crime, substance abuse treatment and mental health services, adult reentry, grants planning, and juvenile justice.
 Kristy also facilitates cross-sector collaboration among juvenile justice, education, and social service agencies by convening several committees and workgroups to help ensure positive outcomes for system-involved and at-risk youth.
 She is also responsible for overseeing a number of the agency’s administrative functions, including staff training and development, ethics, FOIA, and strategic planning and performance management.

 Kristy received her BA in mathematics and political science from the University of Rochester and her MPA from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 Kristy is a native of Prince George’s County, Maryland, and she has been a resident of the District of Columbia since 2003.
 She currently lives in Ward 7 with her husband and daughter.